airbr/personalSite/source/_posts/Volunteering-again-PHP-Tek-2018.md

 Happy to say I am on the list to volunteer at [PHP\[tek\] 2018](https://tek.phparch.com/).

-I have posted a few times on social media about how great I think volunteering at conferences can be.
-You get to meet people and make new connections in a good atmosphere as you are working together to make an event happen rather- it feels like a more kind of genuine kind of networking.
+I have posted a few times about how great I think volunteering at conferences can be.

+You get to meet people and make new connections in a good atmosphere.
+It feels better working together to make an event happen rather than just meeting people.
+It feels like a more kind of genuine kind of networking.

+Learning to work with PHP has been one major milestone in my work as a developer for [EasyRx](https://www.easyrxortho.com).

 Looking forward to it !

+### Also...

-As a side note- just recently I really passed my first year anniversary of working full time as a web developer- its nice to reflect on how far I have come.
+I recently passed my first year anniversary of working full time as a web developer.
+It is nice to reflect on how far I have come.
 Volunteering I believe has been one ingredient in my success.